xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 ## Conclusion

 These tests measured Cisco 8000 current and future FIB scale.
 Resources monitoring and visualization was done using both traditional CLI and streaming telemetry techniques.
-The new FIB scale increase, introduced with IOS-XR 7.9.1 and supported on Silicon One Q200, was also demonstrated to support even higher scale.
+While there is no immediate need for both Q100 and Q200 based systems, the new FIB scale increase feature introduced with IOS-XR 7.9.1 and supported on Silicon One Q200, was demonstrated to support even higher scale.
 This ultimately confirms 8000 routers can deal with peering and core FIB requirements.